WWE 2K20 custom music guide: get all your replacement entrance themes here

 The trio of AJ Styles, Luke Gallows and Luke Anderson debuted a grunge-heavy new theme in September 2019.
 To edit this one you need to go to ‘Creations’, then ‘Entrance’, then ‘Team’.
 Choose ‘Tag’, then change the entrance music to Bodybuilder.
 It’s not quite as loud as their real tune, but still just about fits.
 Now back out and do the same for their ‘Trio’ entrance.
 And for your final trick, try giving them a few more wins in Universe mode than they’re ever allowed on Raw…

 WWE 2K20 is out now.
-To find out how it’s playing now following disastrous beginnings, leap on over to our WWE 2K20 patch notes.
+To find out how it’s playing now following after a disastrous start, leap on over to our WWE 2K20 patch notes.